-Directorate / Servi ce Area: Person undertaking the assessment: People & Communities / Adult Social Care Commissioning Name: Graeme Hodgson Proposal being assessed: Job Title: Commissioner, ASC Community Catalys ts Care Micro- Contact graeme.hodgson@cambridgeshire.gov.uk Enterprise Develop ment Project details: 07448 379944 Business Plan Date 10/11/2020 Proposal commenced: Number: Date 12/11/2020 (if relevant) completed:

-Key service delivery objectives:

-There are a range of challenges within the current Home Care market:

-- Sustainability for providers and cost of care to the local authority - High numbers of people waiting for mainstream care who are in 'pending arrangements' such as: - Bridging in reablement - Utilising block car time for longer than six weeks - Using interim or residential beds due to lack of availability of mainstream care in the community.

-Key service outcomes:

-Commissioners can fill the gap in the Home Care market by:

-- a) Changing the specifications and payment incentives. - b) Finding and commissioning different and specialist providers such as microenterprises, to meet the specific needs. - c) Rolling-out a Community Catalysts model to test and evaluate different ways of working while supporting the development of a market which provides early intervention and prevention options from the local microenterprise, voluntary and community sector. - d) Ensuring the specifications and contract arrangements allow for a more flexible, holistic approach which blends statutory and non-statutory solutions.

-Furthermore, the flexible and holistic approach of community catalysts allows for a more person-centred approach.
-This would have a positive impact on protected groups including older people, disabled people, young people, Black and minority ethnic (BAME) people and LGBTQ+ people.
+Directorate / Servi ce Area: Person undertaking the assessment: People & Communi Social Care Commi Name: Graeme Hodgson Proposal being as sessed: Job Title: Commissioner, ASC Community Catalys ts Care Micro- Contact graeme.hodgson@cambridgeshire.gov.uk Enterprise Develop ment Project details: 07448 379944 Business Plan Date 10/11/2020 Proposal commenced: 40/44/0000 Number: Date 12/11/2020 (if relevant) completed: Key service delive ry objectives: UtilisinUsing ng in reablement ntial beds due to six weeks lack of availability of Key service outco mes: Key service outcomes: Commissioners can fill the gap in the Home Care market by: a) Changing the specifications and payment incentives. b) Finding and commissioning different and specialist providers such as micro-enterprises, to meet the specific needs. c) Rolling-out a Community Catalysts model to test and evaluate different ways of working while supporting the development of a market which provides early intervention and prevention options from the local micro-enterprise, voluntary and community sector. d) Ensuring the specifications and contract arrangements allow for a more flexible, holistic approach which blends statutory and non-statutory solutions. more person-centre ed approach.
+This would have a po nmunity catalysts allows for a ositive impact on protected g people, Black and minority ethnic (BAME) people and LGBTQ+ people.
 Some BAME, disabled, older and LGBTQ people report barriers to accessing services tailored to their individual needs.
 Community catalysts provides the opportunity to increase representation from people with protected characteristics in the workforce, offering inclusive services while working with voluntary sector partners to meet the diverse needs of people with protected characteristics.